Mikelanne/sinatra-bookshelf-app/README.md

         Reread Class --> title, author, genre, why reread?
 More investigation?
 Just plain old fun?
     - Style specific to book lovers - quotes by famous authors as footnotes if I can do that, maybe some images of libraries, etc.

+## Time to Code

+- Build models
+    - Migrations
+    - Model Classes
+    - Associations and Validations

+- Test your models and associations in the controller
+    - create some seed data
+    - adjust migrations as needed

+## Controllers and views

+- Start with your ApplicationController helpers - #logged_in? and #current_user
+    - add your login/signup/signout routes

+- Build out controller routes for other models (add controller for each model)

+- Build views and controller actions based on the flow of your app, one step at a time, testing as you go.

 ## CRUD functionality -> Book class

 # Create